SaaStock — SEO, AEO & GEO Master Playbook

 Traditional SEO

-• Organic traffic to event pages, speaker pages, and talk pages
+- Organic traffic to event pages, speaker profiles, and the recordings hub

-• Pages indexed in Google Search Console (target: all events + all speakers + all talks)
+- Pages indexed in Google Search Console (target: all events + all speakers + the recordings hub)

 AEO / GEO